LjiljaMojso/react-app-movie-watchlist/README.md

 - When eye icon is clicked, movie should be moved to Watched section
 - When genre name is clicked, only movies including that genre should be displayed
 - When Reset filters button is clicked, all movies should be displayed again
-- For API movies use http://www.omdbapi.com
+- For API movies was used http://www.omdbapi.com

 # Status